HaleTom/deeplearning.ai_notes/CNNs/notes/wk1.md

 Research papers sometimes use "kernel" as another name for a filter. $\text{kernel}(x,y)$ denotes the similarity of point $x$ with another given point $y$.

+In the (rare) 1-channel input case, terms *filter* and *kernel* are interchangeable.

+In the general case, each filter is a collection of kernels - with one kernel for every input channel.

 To detect vertical edges, construct a 3x3 filter, and convolve the image with it:

 ![wk1-convolution_operation.png](wk1-convolution_operation.png)